 - The data needs to be processed so that the School can fulfil a contract with the individual, or the individual has asked the School to take specific steps before entering into a contract; - The data needs to be processed so that the school can comply with a legal obligation; - The data needs to be processed to ensure the vital interests of the individual e.g. to protect someone's life; - The data needs to be processed so that the School, as a public authority, can perform a task in the public interest, and carry out its official functions; - The data needs to be processed for the legitimate interests of the School or a third party where necessary, balancing the rights of freedoms of the individual). - However, where the School can use the public task basis for processing, it will do so rather than rely on legitimate interests as the basis for processing. - The individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent.
-In the case of special categories of personal data, this must be explicit consent.
-The School will seek consent to process data from the pupil or parent depending on their age and capacity to understand what is being asked for.
+The School will seek consent (where appropriate) to process data from the pupil or parent depending on their age and capacity to understand what is being asked for.